Aung La Nsang

-Aung La Maung Nsang (အောင်လအန်ဆန်း; born on May 21, 1985) is a Burmese and American professional mixed martial artist.
+Aung La Maung Nsang (အောင်လအန်ဆန်း; born on May 21, 1985) is a Burmese and American former professional mixed martial artist.
 He competed in both the middleweight and light heavyweight divisions of ONE Championship, where he is a former ONE Middleweight and ONE Light Heavyweight World Champion, and was the second two-division champion in ONE history, having held both belts simultaneously.

 He made his MMA debut in 2005 and would go on to become a major star in his native Myanmar after signing with ONE Championship and winning two titles with the organization.
-Aung La Nsang is a national icon in Myanmar and his own bronze statue was erected in 2018 at the Kachin National Manau Park in his hometown of Myitkyina.
+Aung La Nsang is a national icon in Myanmar and a bronze statue of him was erected in 2018 at the Kachin National Manau Park in his hometown of Myitkyina.
 During the opening ceremony of the statue, a huge crowd of thousands fans gathered.

 Aung La Nsang is one of the few Myanmar citizens with an international profile, given the country only began opening up to the outside world over the last decade.
 He was the subject of unprecedented national attention in the lead-up to the fight with Russia's then-middleweight champion Vitaly Bigdash, with billboards across Yangon featuring massive portraits of the two fighters.

-Early life and education
+Early life, education and religion

 Aung La was born in Myitkyina, Kachin State, Myanmar to Christian Kachin parents Nsang Tu Awng, a jewellery trader, and his wife Shadan Nang Bu.
 He is the third son of five siblings.
 He attended high school at International School Yangon.
 In 2003, he moved to the United States to study Agriculture Science at Andrews University in Berrien Springs, Michigan.
 He graduated in 2007 and worked as a migratory beekeeper while keeping up his MMA training.

 Aung La Nsang said he got his nickname of the "Burmese Python" while fighting in the Midwest.
 A promoter from the Midwest asked where he was from and didn't know where Burma was.
 Aung La Nsang told him Burma was where the Burmese Python is from and so the promoter started to call him that.
 The geo-political sensitivities was not aware to the promoter.

+Aung La Nsang is a devoted Christian whose faith in God developed during his childhood.
+On 3 May 2026, he took part in a religious discussion with The Orthodox Muslim Youtube Channel as a layperson.
+During the discussion, he shared and explained his Christian beliefs and faith.

 Aung La Nsang said, "Of course the Kachin people want me to become the Kachin Python or the Kachin Lion, but you can't give yourself a nickname ...
 It just comes from the fans."